mutaguchi/PowerGenerativeToolkit/README.md

 You can find other examples by running `Get-Help Convert-PGTString -Detailed`.

+## Important Note

+Functions in the PowerGenerativeToolkit module, such as Convert-PGTString, only invoke the OpenAI API once, even when multiple values are passed as input via a pipeline or parameters.
+However, if you execute the function within a loop construct like foreach, the API will be called multiple times.
+It is generally recommended to avoid executing the function within a loop.

 ## Disclaimer

 Please be aware that this module uses OpenAI's API, which may have associated usage fees.
 Use the module at your own risk, and always be mindful of potential costs.